paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 <details>
   <summary><b>Identify hostnames subject to revocation</b></summary>
-   In order to identify the hostnames subject to revocation, I uploaded a copy of the revocation serial numbers to a table: httparchive.scratchspace.digicert_revocation_20240730.
-Then I performed a simple INNER JOIN on the output from the previous query to identify hostnames that had a serial number in the revocation list.
+   In order to identify the hostnames subject to revocation, I uploaded a copy of the revocation serial numbers to a table: `httparchive.scratchspace.digicert_revocation_20240730`.
+Then I performed a simple `INNER JOIN` on the output from the previous query to identify hostnames that had a serial number in the revocation list.
   <pre><code>
 SELECT DISTINCT
    host,